chhotii-alex/prospective-randomizer/README.md

 But how do we obtain similar groups?
 Classically the role of _randomization_ is stressed.
-Essentially, a coin is flipped; or subjects are alternatively assigned A-B-A-B, with the assumption that the random factors that influence the exact date of subjects' entry into a study effectively scrambles their ordering.
+Essentially, a coin is flipped; or subjects are alternatively assigned A-B-A-B, with the assumption that the random factors that influence the exact date of subjects' entry into a study effectively scrambles their group assignment.
 This is in contrast to two notoriously bad study designs; one would be the application of some fixed rule or bias to group assignment ("Shorter people will fit into the experimental rig with less hassle, so let's put the shorter people in the experimental group..."), or the replacement of a coin or randomization schedule with a human decision, which allows for whim or bias, either conscious or